gr-yb/yugabyte-differential-backup/differential-backup.md

 * Invoke primitives to copy and restore files instead of current directory based primitives.

-  * Iterate through the maifest dictionary and invoke the off-cluster file copy primitive.
+  * Iterate through the manifest dictionary and invoke the off-cluster file copy primitive.

 * Determine what files to delete off-cluster based on manifest and snapshot files.
-Files are deleted off-cluster when they exceed the time window for bacup retentions and the number of restore points kept.
+Files are deleted off-cluster when they exceed the time window for backup retentions and the number of restore points kept.
 The example that follows illustrates how the removal of files.

 ## Example

-A walkthrough of the following 8 snapshots of a ysql database created with the yb-sample-apps [SqlInserts](https://github.com/yugabyte/yb-sample-apps) workload demonstrates how differential backups are intended to work.
+A walkthrough of 8 snapshots from a 2 minute interval schedule below demonstraatedsof a ysql database created with the yb-sample-apps [SqlInserts](https://github.com/yugabyte/yb-sample-apps) workload demonstrates how differential backups are intended to work.
 The sample app creates one table directory with id 000030ad000030008000000000004000, and has one tablet directory with id 4b90c92c6a4b4a3aa03c6f941a8c7d1b.

 In the example the snapshots are stored in this directory:
 ```